Hurricane Maria

 Maria brought catastrophic devastation to the entirety of Dominica, destroying housing stock and infrastructure beyond repair, and practically eradicating the island's lush vegetation.
 The neighboring islands of Guadeloupe and Martinique endured widespread flooding, damaged roofs, and uprooted trees.
 Puerto Rico suffered catastrophic damage and a major humanitarian crisis; most of the island's population suffered from flooding and a lack of resources, compounded by a slow relief process.
 The storm caused the worst electrical blackout in US history, which persisted for several months.
 Maria also landed in the northeast Caribbean during relief efforts from another Category 5 hurricane, Irma, which crossed the region two weeks prior.
 The total death toll is 3,059: an estimated 2,975 in Puerto Rico, 65 in Dominica, 5 in the Dominican Republic, 4 in Guadeloupe, 4 in the contiguous United States, 3 in the United States Virgin Islands, and 3 in Haiti.
 Maria was the deadliest hurricane in Dominica since the 1834 Padre Ruíz hurricane and the deadliest in Puerto Rico since the 1899 San Ciriaco hurricane.
 This makes it the deadliest named Atlantic hurricane of the 21st century to date.
+The name Maria was later retired following the 2017 season.

 Meteorological history

 Maria originated from a tropical wave that left the western coast of Africa on September 12.
-Gradual organization occurred as it progressed westward across the tropical Atlantic under the influence of a mid-level ridge that was located to the system's north, and by 12:00 UTC on September 16, it had developed into Tropical Depression Fifteen, as deep convection consolidated and developed into curved bands wrapping into an increasingly-defined center of circulation.
+Gradual organization occurred as it progressed westward across the tropical Atlantic under the influence of a mid-level ridge that was located to the system's north, and by 12:00 UTC on September 16, it had developed into Tropical Depression Fifteen, as deep convection consolidated and developed into curved bands wrapping into an increasingly defined center of circulation.
 At that time, it was located about 665 mi east of Barbados.
 Favorable conditions along the system's path consisting of warm sea surface temperatures of 29 C, low wind shear, and abundant moisture aloft allowed the disturbance to consolidate and become Tropical Storm Maria 6 hours later, after satellite images had indicated that the low-level circulation of the wave had become well-defined.

 Maria gradually strengthened, and by late on September 17, although the center had temporarily become exposed, a convective burst over the center enabled it to become a hurricane.
 Shortly afterward, explosive intensification occurred, with Maria nearly doubling its winds from 85 mph—a Category 1 hurricane, to 165 mph—a Category 5 hurricane, in just 24 hours, by which time it was located just 15 mi east-southeast of Dominica late on September 18; the rate of intensification that occurred has been exceeded only a few times in the Atlantic since records began.
 Maria made landfall in Dominica at 01:15 UTC on September 19, becoming the first Category 5 hurricane on record to strike the island nation.